CPSE Webinar Series

-Stochastic methods for single and multi-objective dynamic optimisation problems
+Stochastic multi-objective methods for dynamic optimisation problems

 Abstract: Dynamic models appear in a variety of design and simulation problems.
 Dynamic models consist of both differential and algebraic equations with a combination of initial and boundary values along with, in some cases, path constraints.
 Traditional, mathematical programming, optimisation tools for solving these problems may not be effective.
 It may be necessary to use less efficient numerical discretisations, the methods may not scale, and the problems may exhibit artificial multi-modal behaviour introduced by the numerical integration of differential equations.
 We present a number of case studies, from parameter estimation for modelling the dynamic behaviour of a system through to optimal control problems in operations.
 Stochastic evolutionary optimisation methods are used for these problems, some of which have multiple objectives.
 The stochastic methods include NSGA-II, a popular implementation of a genetic algorithm suitable for multi-objective optimisation problems, and Strawberry, our own multi-objective method shown to be better performing for a wide range of problems.